 Stephen was the first adaptive ski racer to represent Vermont in high school ski competitions and competed for several years with the Vermont Adaptive Ski and Sports (VASS) ski team throughout middle and high school.
 After graduating high school he moved to Winter Park, CO and started training with the National Sports Center for the Disabled (NSCD).
-Stephen’s goal is to make the US Paralympic Team and compete in Sochi, Russia in 2014.
+Stephen’s goal is to make the US Paralympic Team.

 Dan Cnossen – Nordic/Biathlon